ProgramLeague/Castle-Online/README.md

 # Castle-Online

 > This is a CUI game.
-And the idea based on ice1000's Castle game.
+And the idea is based on ice1000's Castle game.